ady888/ady888.github.io/_posts/2016-10-27-what-software-to-use-to-draw-plans-a-house.markdown

 title: What software to use to draw plans a house
 layout: post
 ---
 Software used to draw plans of a house are quite numerous.
-Some of them are easy to use, others - more sophisticated and prove less accessible to the general public.
+Some of them are easy to use, others - more <a href="/">sophisticated</a> and prove less accessible to the general public.

 These tools are essential to refine a building project and its feasibility .